How to Appraise an Oriental Rug in 3 Steps

 An Oriental rug’s country of origin can drastically sway its appraisal value.
 For instance, antique rugs from Iran and Turkey are far more rare than Oriental rugs from China.
 Therefore, they receive much better appraisal values.

 Learning where your rug was made can be a bit tricky and should likely be performed by an Oriental rug appraisal expert who understands the relationship between a rug’s motifs, or symbols, and its country of origin.

 However, if you’re looking for a way to discover this on your own, we covered many of the more common designs in an article we posted earlier this year to make the process a bit easier.
 This guide will help you examine your Oriental rug’s knotting style, patterns, motifs and colors to attempt to decipher its country of origin.

 Another great resource that can be used to identify your rug’s origin is our own rug shop, where you can browse numerous categories of carpets from around the world to make a more precise comparison, and potentially find a rug with the same features as your own.

 To appraise your Oriental or Persian rug, contact Ahdoot Oriental Rugs or call us at 212-290-8484.

 3. Learn Your Rug’s Age and Condition

-To discover a rug’s age, on the other hand, you really should consult an expert on the subject.
+To discover a rug’s age, you really should consult an Oriental rug appraisal expert on the subject.
 The reason for this is a specialist’s ability to consider all the elements of an Oriental rug, including its design, suppleness, color-clarity and origin to properly uncover its true period of manufacture.

 John Ahdoot, owner of Ahdoot Oriental Rugs, said about this matter in particular:

 Need help finding out more information on your Oriental, Persian or Turkish rug?
-Contact Ahdoot today for answers to your questions or to have a specialist perform an appraisal in your home.
+Contact Ahdoot Oriental Rugs HERE or call us at 212-290-8484 for answers to your questions or to have a specialist perform a Persian rug appraisal in your home.